 In another nod to new technology in the sector, BMW’s new connected system, already installed in 10 million cars over the BMW and Mini lines, offers a remote service for users to control elements of their cars on the phone.
 This includes real time traffic advice and on-street parking information, combining vehicles and technology in one of the most intelligent ways on the market.

 BMW + startups

-BMW have put developing relations with the most promising start-ups in the industry at the heart of their strategy for the future, allowing them to combine their signature engineering with cutting edge technology.
-Their trio of initiatives, including i Ventures, the BMW Start Up Garage and Urban X, provides opportunities for startups to participate in incubators and obtain funding to make their dreams reality in partnership with one of the most well-known automakers in the world.
-And these collaborations are as important for BMW as they are for the startups themselves – they may well be the only thing that keeps them at the top of their game for another generation.
+BMW have put developing relations with the most promising start-ups in the industry at the heart of their strategy for the future, allowing them to combine their signature engineering with cutting-edge technology.
+Their trio of initiatives, including i Ventures, the BMW Start Up Garage and Urban X, provides opportunities for startups to participate in incubators and obtain funding to turn their dreams into reality in partnership with one of the most well-known automakers in the world.
+And these collaborations are as important for BMW as they are for the startups themselves – they may well be the thing that keeps them at the top of their game for another generation.